flenniken/collections/docs/collection-maker.md

 `-p.jpg` and `-t.jpg` files, optional `-v.mp4` files, and nothing
 extra.
 Previews must be at least 933 pixels on both sides.

+Later in the editing phase you can create new thumbnails for the ones that don't look good.

 Duplicate the tmp folder in the Finder if you want a backup.

 [⬇](#Contents)